I am a mother, writer, teacher and activist living in South Devon with my family.

 With Raising Revolutionaries, I am focusing in on my passion for respectful parenting and education, and am keen to work with others who share my values and goals for children and young people.

-One of my main priorities right now is enabling my seven year old son to find his place in the world, and nurturing his younger brother who arrived in September 2017.
+One of my main priorities right now is enabling my eight year old son to find his place in the world, and nurturing his younger brother who arrived in September 2017.
 This little corner of the internet serves as a place for reflection and personal growth as I continue on my parenting journey.

 My experiences as a mother shape and develop my beliefs about how we can best raise our children to lead happy and fulfilled lives, building on over twenty years’ experience of working with young people as a school leader, teacher, and arts practitioner – and now an enthusiastic member of the home education community.
 I am a facilitator with the awesome Mothers Who Make, and a member of Extinction Rebellion, working with both XR Families and XR Educators on local and national actions.
 I am also a trustee for Theatre Alibi, improving access to quality theatre performances for children and communities.
 I have recently joined the board of Phoenix Education, working to transform education though democratic, human-centred and rights-respecting structure and practices.